raadbintareaf/Twitter-Crawler/README.md

-Twitter Post: a figure shows a tweet posted at twitter platform over a month.
+**Twitter Post**: a figure shows a tweet posted at twitter platform over a month.
 The tweet contains a link for same educational video that Linkedin have.
 ![img](https://github.com/raadbintareaf/Twitter-Crawler/blob/master/tweet%20post.PNG)